PySimpleGUI/PySimpleGUI/readme_creator/readme.md

 Change the "color scheme" of all future PySimpleGUI Windows.
 The scheme are string names that specify a group of colors.
 Background colors, text colors, button colors.
-There are 13 different color settings that are changed at one time using a single call to ChangeLookAndFeel The look and feel table itself has these indexe into the dictionary LOOK_AND_FEEL_TABLE SystemDefault
+There are 13 different color settings that are changed at one time using a single call to ChangeLookAndFeel The look and feel table itself has these indexes into the dictionary LOOK_AND_FEEL_TABLE.
+The original list was (prior to a major rework and renaming)... these names still work...
+SystemDefault
+SystemDefaultForRead
 Material1
 Material2
 Reddit